wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 If the WHEP resource supports either Trickle ICE or ICE restarts, the WHEP player MUST include an "Accept-Patch" header with a mime type value of "application/trickle-ice-sdpfrag" in the "201 Created" of the POST request that creates the WHEP resource as per {{!RFC5789}} section 3.1.

 If the WHEP resource supports either Trickle ICE or ICE restarts, but not both, it MUST return a "405 Not Implemented" response for the HTTP PATCH requests that are not supported.

 If the  WHEP resource does not support the PATCH method for any purpose, it MUST return a "501 Not Implemented" response, as described in {{!RFC9110}} section 6.6.2.

-As the HTTP PATCH request sent by a WHEP player may be received out-of-order by the WHEP Resource, the WHEP Resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC9110}} section 2.3.
-The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHEP Endpoint if the WHEP player is acting as SDP offerer, or in the HTTP PATCH response containing the SDP answer otherwise.
+As the HTTP PATCH request sent by a WHEP player may be received out-of-order by the WHEP resource, the WHEP resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC9110}} section 2.3.
+The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHEP endpoint.
 It MUST also be returned in the "200 OK" of any PATCH request that triggers an ICE restart.
 Note that including the ETag in the original "201 Created" response is only REQUIRED if the WHEP resource supports ICE restarts and OPTIONAL otherwise.

-A WHEP Player sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} section 3.1.
+A WHEP player sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} section 3.1.
 When the PATCH request is received by the WHEP resource, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{!RFC9110}} section 3.1 and return a "412 Precondition Failed" response if they do not match.

-WHEP Players SHOULD NOT use entity-tag validation when matching a specific ICE session is not required, such as when initiating a DELETE request to terminate a session.
+WHEP players SHOULD NOT use entity-tag validation when matching a specific ICE session is not required, such as for example when initiating a DELETE request to terminate a session.

-A WHEP Resource receiving a PATCH request with new ICE candidates, but which does not perform an ICE restart, MUST return a "204 No Content" response without body.
-If the Media Server does not support a candidate transport or is not able to resolve the connection address, it MUST accept the HTTP request with the 204 response and silently discard the candidate.
+A WHEP resource receiving a PATCH request with new ICE candidates, but which does not perform an ICE restart, MUST return a "204 No Content" response without body.
+If the Media Server does not support a candidate transport or is not able to resolve the connection address, it MUST accept the HTTP request with the "204 No Content" response and silently discard the candidate.

 ~~~~~
 PATCH /resource/id HTTP/1.1